code-423n4/docs/awarding/incentive-model-and-awards/README.md

 # Incentive model and awards

-To incentivize **wardens**, C4 uses a unique scoring system with two primary goals: reward contestants for finding unique bugs and also to make the contest resistant to Sybil attack.
+To incentivize **wardens**, C4 uses a unique scoring system with two primary goals: reward contestants for finding unique bugs and also to make the audit resistant to Sybil attack.
 A secondary goal of the scoring system is to encourage contestants to form teams and collaborate.

 **Judges** are incentivized to review findings and decide their severity, validity, and quality by receiving a share of the prize pool themselves.